inspec/inspec/docs-chef-io/content/inspec/profiles.md

     release: 14.04
 ```

-and to target entire release of Ubuntu version 14.x
+To target the entire release of Ubuntu version 14.x, use:

 ```YAML
 name: ssh